halfpintutopia/magic-forest-trail/README.md

 [View the live project here.]()

-The website is for a made up hiking trail for families.
-The trail is based on a book about a Dwarf who lives in the mountains and the path takes the user to different areas of the Dwarf's day to day life.
+The website has been created as for a associate of mine.
+The hiking trail is based in Braunwald, Glarus-Süd in the North East of Switzerland.
+Bartli is a well known mountain dwelling drawf, the fictitious character is based on a children's book.
+My associate wanted to provide a website to breathe new life into the trail, and attract more visitors during the summer and autumn months.

 IMAGE